i2y/ice/README.md

-Mochi
+Ice
 ====
-Mochi is a dynamically typed programming language for functional programming and actor-style programming.
+Ice is a dynamically typed programming language for functional programming and actor-style programming.

 Its interpreter is written in Python3.
-The interpreter translates a program written in Mochi to Python3's AST / bytecode.
+The interpreter translates a program written in Ice to Python3's AST / bytecode.

 ## Features
 - Python-like syntax